brianlee324/torch-lddmm/README.md

 # torch_lddmm - GPU/CPU implementation of modern dense image LDDMM registration algorithms in PyTorch

 ## Overview
 This package performs optimization of LDDMM parameterized by a time-varying velocity field [1] on pairs of dense images (2D or 3D).
 This code is optimized to run on a GPU, but will also run on a CPU (original CPU version based on github.com/dtward/image_lddmm_tensorflow).
+This code does not use auto-differentiation but instead writes all gradients explicitly.

 See ./examples/ directory for example Jupyter notebooks.